 Obtained dismissal of a declaratory judgment action on summary judgment, which was affirmed by the Third Circuit, involving claims by a primary insurer that it was entitled to reimbursement of more than $1 million for its defense and indemnification of its insured in an underlying personal injury matter involving catastrophic injuries sustained in a construction accident.
 Successfully argued that the primary insurer had no right to reimbursement under the terms of the additional insured endorsement of the commercial general liability policy.

-Obtained a defense verdict before a jury in Philadelphia County on behalf of an insurer in a breach of contract and bad faith action involving extensive property damage due to flooding.
+Obtained a defense verdict before a jury in Philadelphia County on behalf of an insurer in a breach of contract and bad faith action.
+The corporate plaintiff, who sustained extensive flood damage to one of its properties, claimed that it was entitled to coverage under its insurance policy.
 The jury found that the property was abandoned under the terms of the policy, and therefore, the loss was not covered.

-Obtained defense verdict before a jury on behalf of a large manufacturer of space heaters where it was alleged that a commercial rental property was destroyed in a fire due to manufacturing and design defects contained within a space heater.
+Second-chaired a jury trial on behalf of a large manufacturer of space heaters where it was alleged that a commercial rental property was destroyed in a fire due to manufacturing and design defects contained within a space heater.
 The defense established that the fire was caused by defective house wiring instead of the space heater resulting in a defense verdict.

 Data Breach and Cyber Security, Co-Presenter, The Dispute Resolution Institute, Annual Personal Injury Potpourri, April 2019.